Outback Queensland by Plane to Longreach 2...

 Overnight: Kinabatangan Wetlands Resort, Abai (B, L, D)

-We’ll say farewell to our resort after breakfast this morning and travel back to Sandakan the same way we came – by boat, before embarking on the scenic journey by private coach to the unspoiled wilderness of the World Heritage-Listed Kinabalu National Park, stopping at Seri Melati Restaurant for lunch.
+We’ll say farewell to our resort after breakfast this morning and travel back to Sandakan the same way we came – by boat, before embarking on the scenic journey by private coach to the unspoiled wilderness of the World Heritage-Listed Kinabalu National Park, stopping at a popular local restaurant for lunch.

 Home to Mount Kinabalu, which at 4,095 metres is the highest mountain on the island of Borneo and the highest between the Himalayas and Papua New Guinea, Kinabalu Park was established in 1964 as Malaysia’s first national park, and is Malaysia’s first World Heritage site.
 Designated by UNESCO in 2000 for its “outstanding universal values” and its role as one of the most important biological sites in the world, the park is home to more than 4,500 species of flora and fauna, including 326 bird and 100 mammal species.

-Upon arrival, we’ll check in to our cosy lodge, freshen up and re-group for dinner at the Balsam Restaurant.
+Upon arrival, we’ll check in to our cosy lodge, freshen up and re-group for dinner at a local restaurant.

 Overnight: Nepenthes Lodge, Kinabalu Park (B, L, D)